SanjaniW/Data-Science-Projects/README.md

     - **Results:** Logistic regression model performed very well with an accuracy of 91%

 4. [Smoke Detection](https://github.com/SanjaniW/Data-Science-Projects/tree/main/Smoke%20Detection)
     -  **Description:** Build a model to detect smoke with the help of IOT data and trigger a fire alarm.
-This was done by a team of 4 members including myself.
     - **Technologies Used:** The notebook demostrates a detailed EDA and model fitting.
 Python was used as the programming language.
     - **Results:** The Random Forest model performed very well with an accuracy of 99.9997%